bjmt/yamtk/README.md

 ## yamseed

-Generate synthetic benchmark FASTA by inserting motif samples into input sequences.
-For each insertion, the bases overlaid on the sequence are sampled column-by-column from the motif's PPM (so a column with `[A=0.8, C=0.1, G=0.05, T=0.05]` yields 'A' 80% of the time).
-Sequence length is preserved (overwrite in place, never extend).
-Four placement modes are supported: per-bp Poisson rate (`-f`), fixed count per sequence (`-n`), BED-driven (`-x`), and a single-range shortcut (`-X`).
+Generate a synthetic benchmark FASTA by inserting motif samples into your input sequences.
+For each insertion, the bases laid over the sequence are sampled column-by-column from the motif's PPM (so a column with `[A=0.8, C=0.1, G=0.05, T=0.05]` will give you an 'A' 80% of the time).
+The sequence length is always preserved (the bases are overwritten in place, never extended).
+There are four placement modes to choose from: a per-bp Poisson rate (`-f`), a fixed count per sequence (`-n`), BED-driven placement (`-x`), and a single-range shortcut (`-X`).

 ### Usage